TiffanyDonner/ecommerce-garden-shop/README.md

 - Add Favorites as a filter to populate automatically to home page in Favorite Products instead of being hard coded.
 - Add a blog to populate featured posts on home page.
 - Add size, weight and features to product details.
+- Redirect user during checkout to payment information instead of backto the homepage.

 ## Technology Used
 | Languages | Libraries | Tools | Hosting |